dm-guy/utm-alternative/Tagging URLs.md

 <h2>Navigation inside the site</h2>
 The plugin can be also used to track navigation inside the site.
 What you have to do is to add src parameter to your own internal links.
 Important note: if you do that, remember to tell search engines that this parameter does not affect page content.
 Otherwise, search engines will show your website urls with the src in it - this will mess up your tracking completely.
 In Google Webmstertools, go to Crawl-->URL Parameters-->Add parameter.
 (From my experience, google doesn't always follow this directive, and the tracking parameter still appeared on search results.
 Make your own tests to be sure).

+<h2>Adjust Google Analytics and Webmastertools</h2>
+You might finds that adding a query string parameter makes the Google Analytics a bit dirty.
+Also, if you use external links to use your custom parameters, Google might think this parameter is a part of the page's url.
+To tackle those issues: <br />
+1. Make a new "view" on Google Analytics, and under "settings", add "src" (or your renamed parameter) under <i>Exclude URL Query Parameters </i>.
+I suggest to do it on a new View and not on existing view - always better to have a view with raw data - it will also help you to analyze your campaigns better.

+2. In Google Webmstertools, go to Crawl-->URL Parameters-->Add parameter.
+(From my experience, google doesn't always follow this directive, and the tracking parameter still appeared on search results.
+Make your own tests to be sure).